vladseve7n/MNIST_class_python/README.md

 To clear window you should click right button of your mouse!
 Enjoy!

+If it is interesting for you how the neural network has been learned, you can see the file: "MNIST_conv.ipynb".
+There I have used LeNet5 arkhitekture to classify MNIST dataset and the I have saved the model with trained parameters in order to use it in the project.

 It may be difficult to inderstand what is happening here.
 I mean about commits.
 But it is only for my education